From the World Heritage inscription for The Architectural Work of Le Corbusier:

 Maison Guiette served as the personal studio and living quarter of Rene Guiette, who had commissioned for this house to be built.
 He was a painter and art critic.
 This house in Belgium is one of the lesser-known works of Le Corbusier.
 However, it is recognized by UNESCO for its ability to exhibit a modern but international style.

 Since the UNESCO property was just recently inscribed, and since many of the architectural structures are off-limits to the public, it is difficult for tourists to fully appreciate the significance of The Architectural Work of Le Corbusier as a UNESCO site.
 However, those who are part of or are familiar with the international architectural stage, Le Corbusier is a famous name.
 He is recognized as a pioneer and trailblazer within the industry.

 Le Corbusier was born as Charles-Edouard Jeanneret in Switzerland in 1887.
 He adapted his now-famous pseudonym in 1920.
 Since then, this name has become popular in the world of architecture.
 His influence is so far-reaching that he is considered as one of the most influential representatives of modern architecture.
-His works serve as proof to the exchange of ideas from all over the world that shaped his ideas about architecture.
-For 5 decades, he has broken the norm and introduced modernist architecture in an international scale.
+His works serve as proof of the exchange of ideas from all over the world that shaped his ideas about architecture.
+For 5 decades, he has broken the norm and introduced modernist architecture on an international scale.

 View the complete list of UNESCO World Heritage Sites in Belgium.